imotyashok/poketable/README.md

 - [ ] Use CSS to format the raw html and make it look nicer
 - [ ] Design and draw the pokemon creatures using Adobe Photoshop (this will probably be the most time consuming part)
 - [ ] Put it all together; overlay the drawings with the periodic table, etc.
+#### Step 7: Making it Live
+- [ ] Come up with a good domain name and purchase it
+- [ ] Find a web hosting service to host the site on

 ## Ideas for Future Implementation
 The prototype of this project will be just to get a simple online periodic table that users can navigate, with the added bonus of reimagining each element into a pokemon-style creature.
 However, I have some pretty big ideas as to how this project can be developed further.